sulu/sulu-docs/book/getting-started.rst

 Bootstrap a Project
 -------------------

-We'll bootstrap a new project based on the `Sulu Minimal Edition`_ with
+We'll bootstrap a new project based on the `Sulu Skeleton`_ with
 Composer_:

 .. code-block:: bash

-    composer create-project sulu/sulu-minimal my-project -n
+    composer create-project sulu/skeleton my-project -n

 This command will bootstrap a new project in the directory ``my-project``.